julianastahelin/juflix-movies-catalog/README.md

 <h1>Juflix - Catalog of movies</h1>

 <p>This is a catalog of movies built consuming a free API.
-It is a personal project I coded using HTML, CSS and vanilla Javascript.
-Project design by Sabrina Stahelin on Figma.</p>
+It is a personal project I coded using HTML, CSS and vanilla Javascript for practicing purposes.</p>
-<p>User can browse movie titles by top rated movies (on IMDB website) or by genre.
-It is also possible to search by name.
-Movie info displayed are title, year and poster (when available).
-Other functionalities will be added in future versions.</p>
+<p>Project design by Sabrina Stahelin on Figma.</p>

 <h2>Overview</h2>

 <h3>The project</h3>
+<p>Users can either search movies by name, using the search bar, or browse movie titles by several categories: IMDB top rated movies list and 7 movie genres.
+Movies' information provided are posters (when available) and, on mouse hover, movie titles and release years.</p>
+<p>In all sections it is possible to navigate to following or previous page.
+When browsing in the categories listed and browsing search results, it is also possible to insert the page number wished.</p>
 <p>Page responsiveness to multiple screen sizes was addressed to improve user's experience.</p>
+<p>Other functionalities will be added in future versions.</p>

 <h3>Preview</h3>
 <h4>Desktop</h4>